 Can we wear hockey equipment?
 No.

 Our Learn to Skate program’s focus is on skating.
-Our goal is to create a safe and fun environemt for all skaters, which includes those skaters lacing up for the first time to those prefecting their edge work or crossovers.
-While gear is important for game play, hockey gear during Learn to Skate is unnecessary, restricts learning and movement.
+Our goal is to create a safe and fun environment for all skaters, which includes those skaters lacing up for the first time to those perfecting their edge work or crossovers.
+While gear is important for game play, hockey gear during Learn to Skate is unnecessary.
+It restricts learning, flexibility, and movement.
 For the safety of all skaters, hockey gear is not allowed.
 “Hockey gear” is defined as: shoulder pads, breezers, sticks, and knee pads.
 Skates, helmets, and elbow pads only please.

 All Learn to Skate Duluth Classes and Programs are held at Mars Lakeview Arena.